-- 1. Each student must clock-in and out in the Trajecsys Report System to document daily attendance times upon their arrival and departure of clinical duties.
+1. Each student must clock-in and out in the Trajecsys Report System to document daily attendance times upon their arrival and departure of clinical duties.
 Students must use their individual username and password.
 Students are not permitted to clock in or out for each other.
-Students are issued ID usernames and Passwords for documentation. - 2.
-Students that fail to document accurately and timely will be counted absent until they notify the Program official.
-All time not accounted for (missed documentation) will be deducted from the students PDO balance or replaced by compensatory time if available. - 3.
-If a student consistently fails to properly utilize the time clock system clinical instructor points may be deducted.
-Once a student's clinic points (5 total) are exhausted, the Disciplinary Action policy may be implemented. - 4.
-Logging attendance must be performed on an approved hospital computer.
+Students are issued ID usernames and Passwords for documentation.

+2. Students that fail to document accurately and timely will be counted absent until they notify the Program official.
+All time not accounted for (missed documentation) will be deducted from the students PDO balance or replaced by compensatory time if available.

+3. If a student consistently fails to properly utilize the time clock system clinical instructor points may be deducted.
+Once a student's clinic points (5 total) are exhausted, the Disciplinary Action policy may be implemented.

+- 4. Logging attendance must be performed on an approved hospital computer.
 Logging attendance with a mobile device is unauthorized and will be considered falsification of attendance documentation unless approved by a program official under special circumstances.
-Falsification of attendance documentation is grounds for immediate dismissal from the program in accordance with the disciplinary action policy.

-5. Time exceptions will be considered unauthorized unless approved by a program official under special
+Falsification of attendance documentation is grounds for immediate dismissal from the program in accordance with the disciplinary action policy. - 5.
+Time exceptions will be considered unauthorized unless approved by a program official under special circumstances.

-Date

-3. Time exceptions will be collsidered unaumonizeu umes ss approved by a i program omenai unuer spe circumstances.
+Education Coordinator/Program Director)

+West Virginia University Hospitals Policy No. 2.007 Imaging Science Education Programs Effective: 1/2011 Diagnostic Medical Sonography Revised: Reviewed: 6/2019 6/2021 Kevlewed.
+072021